NC State vs. Florida State NCAA Football Odds, Plays and Insights | November 6, 2021

 Florida State Stats and Trends

-- Florida State has played eight games, with three wins against the spread.
+- In Florida State's eight games this season, it has three wins against the spread.

-- This season, the Seminoles have two against the spread wins in four games as an underdog of 2.5 points or more.

-- Florida State's games this season have hit the over on four of eight set point totals (50%).
+- Florida State's games this season have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- The Seminoles have turned the ball over 16 times this season, seven more turnovers than the Wolf Pack have forced (9).
+- This season the Seminoles have turned the ball over 16 times, seven more than the Wolf Pack's takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.